Back to previous page

 Pretty Beach, Pebbly Beach and Depot Beach

-Check tides before you set out as it's best to start the walk leading into low tide.
+Check the tides before you set out.
+It's best to start the walk leading into low tide, as you will be walking across several rock platforms over the course of the day.
+You should always avoid walking on rock platforms if waves are breaking over them.
+If you are setting off at high tide, the rock shelf can be slippery and exposed to waves.
+You can take an alternative route via Mt Durras Track near the start of the walk.
+This will add 1 hour.
 Tidal information is available at the Pretty Beach camp office and the Bureau of Meteorology website.
 Start at the trail head and make your way down to Pretty Beach and south towards your first rock shelf.
 The park's famous beach kangaroos might be there to see you off.
 Shortly after you start you will reach a small inlet and you may be lucky to hear the Singing Stones caused by waves pushing through pebbles before going back out to the ocean.

 Arrive at Pebbly Beach for lunch or a swim if you’re keen.
 Pebbly Beach picnic area has facilities before continuing to your final stop for today—Depot Beach.
 The track from Pebbly Beach to Depot Beach is around 1 hour along the beach and headlands.
-In parts you’ll be walking on rock shelf and it can get very slippery so please take extreme caution.
-If the rock shelf causes concern, there’s an alternative route from Pebbly Beach to Depot Beach over the headland.
-Details can be found at the information board.
-The hardest climb of the day is the stairs from Depot Beach to the campground.
+In parts, you’ll be walking on rock shelf that can get very slippery and exposed to waves, so please take extreme caution.
+A protruding rock a short distance south of Pebbly Beach may affect your ability to pass at mid to high tide.
+An alternate route is via the access road coming into Pebbly Beach campground (Mount Agony Road).
+Turn left at Parkview Road Fire Trail, left at North Durras Road and left at Depot Beach Road.
+This will add 1 hour.

 Credit: John Spencer. <HTML>© DPIE